aliak00/optional/README.md

 writeln(a.isNull); // prints false
 ```

-With classes you end up having to write code like this:
+With refernece types (e.g., pointers, classes, functions) you end up having to write code like this:

 ```d
 void f(T)(Nullable!T a) {